 If I could recommend anything for products, look for a product line that is unique.
 Find something other than the vitamins, pills and magic potions.
 Look for something you can’t get anywhere else.

-You should also check to see how many distributors (or former distributors) are trying to sell the product on Amazon, Craigslist or eBay.
+You should also check to see how many distributors (or former distributors) are trying to sell the products on Amazon, Craigslist or eBay.
 If everyone is selling their inventory online, this makes competition for you even harder.
 It’s hard to convince someone to pay full price from you when they can buy it online for a fraction of that cost.

 4) Compensation Plan: When it comes to compensation plans, you need to learn everything you can about them.
 Take some time to calculate how you get paid.
 Check to see how many customers or how many distributors you need to earn $1,000, $5,000 and $10,000 per month.
 Find out what percentage of the total sales the company pays pack to the distributors.
 This information will be very powerful.
 By the time you compare two to four different companies you will see some major differences.

 The bottom line is that you want a MLM Company that rewards you fairly for your efforts.
 Ideally, you want a company that doesn’t require a team of thousands of people just to make a few thousand dollars per month!
+You also want a balanced compensation plan that rewards the part-timer and the heavy hitter.

 5) Number of Countries it Does Business In: To some people, this might not be a big deal, but I believe it is a wise move to join a company that does business in multiple markets.
 In fact, the more countries it does business in, the better off you will be.
 Look for a company that is in at least 10 different markets, preferably 30 or more.
 Do some research to see how much the company has expanded during the past five years and what its future growth plans consist of.

 In conclusion, these are my five most important criteria for evaluating a MLM Company, before you join it.
-Obviously, there are other important things to, such as training tools, company websites, training systems, etc. Please conduct your research before you join a MLM Company.
+Obviously, there are other important things to, such as training tools, company websites, training systems, etc. Please conduct your research and due diligence before you join a MLM Company.
 Spend as much time researching the company as you would if you were buying a franchise for $1 million.
 That way, you know what you are getting yourself into, and you won’t be unpleasantly surprised about an “unknown rule” later on.

 What are your thoughts?
 What do you do to evaluate a MLM Company?
+Leave a comment below to share your thoughts.

 Disclaimer: I am not a lawyer and this article is not providing legal advice.
 The views in this post are simply my opinion from my own personal experience.
 All businesses come with risk.
 Please use your own discretion when evaluating a MLM Company.